MoeHamoud/android-interview-questions/README.md

 * **How do you troubleshoot a crashing application?** - [Learn from here](https://developer.android.com/topic/performance/vitals/crash)

+    - stack trace
+    - logcat
+    - debugging and profiling tools

 * **Explain Android notification system?** - [Learn from here](https://blog.mindorks.com/how-to-increase-push-notification-delivery-rate-in-android)

 * **What is the difference between Serializable and Parcelable?
 Which is the best approach in Android?** - [Learn from here](https://android.jlelse.eu/parcelable-vs-serializable-6a2556d51538)

+    - Serializable is a standard Java interface.
+It is not a part of the Android SDK.
+It’s simplicity is it’s beauty.
+Just by implementing this interface your POJO will be ready to jump from one Activity to another.
+Reflection is used during the process and lots of additional objects are created along the way.
+This can cause lot’s of garbage collection.
+The result is poor performance and battery drain.
+    - Parcelable is another interface.
+Despite it’s rival (Serializable in case you forgot), it is a part of the Android SDK.
+Now, Parcelable was specifically designed in such a way that there is no reflection when using it.
+That is because, we are being really explicit for the serialization process.

 * **What is AAPT?** - [Learn from here](https://developer.android.com/studio/command-line/aapt2)

 * **What is the best way to update the screen periodically?** - [Learn from here](https://stackoverflow.com/questions/5452394/best-way-to-perform-an-action-periodically-while-an-app-is-running-handler)

+    Using a handler to schedule a `Runnable` that does work.

 * **FlatBuffers vs JSON.** - [Learn from here](https://blog.mindorks.com/why-consider-flatbuffer-over-json-2e4aa8d4ed07)